Wacom-Developer/stu-sdk-sigcaptx-samples/README.md

 * 	The framework returns immediately and queues an application callback function for the result of the call.
 * 	The framework passes the call to the web server using a WebSocket connection.
 * 	The web server passes the call to the Device Control Application (DCA) where the STU SDK call is made.
-* 	On completion the web server starts a queued callback function to return the relevant data.
+* 	On completion, the web server starts a queued callback function to return the relevant data.

 ---